whosonfirst/whosonfirst-www/www/blog/2019/05/13/geonames/index.md

 Since Who's On First bakes the idea of a place's hierarchy into a record's property, we used a point-in-polygon (PIP) service (some notes about that [here](https://github.com/whosonfirst/whosonfirst-cookbook/blob/master/how_to/setting_up_pip_service.md)) to update each new record's hierarchy.

-In the case of Ahinco, Chile, this allows Who's On First to store a full administrative hierarchy for this locality (see below).
+In the case of Ahinco, Chile, this allows Who's On First to store a full administrative hierarchy and the parent_id value for this locality (see below).

 ```
     "wof:hierarchy":[